Opus Develops First Phase of Master-Planned Next Generation Industrial Development in Goodyear, Arizona

 - LEED certification.

-Completion of this first building in the master planned development is slated for fall 2017.
+The first building in the master-planned development was completed in the fall 2017.